 Many people assume all lubricants are interchangeable.
 Baby oil, veggie oil, butter, spit, water-based lube – who cares, right?
 They all do the same thing, right?
 WRONG.

 If you don’t understand how the main types of lube differ, you risk allegoric reactions, skin irritation, damaged sex toys, and even pregnancy.
 Here’s the breakdown:

 1. Water based lubricants.
 Water-based lube is popular because it’s inexpensive, feels very natural and hydrating, and doesn’t stain materials.
 They are safe to use with latex condoms, diaphragms and most sex toys.

-2. Silicon-based lubricants.
-Similar to water based lube, silicon lubricants are safe with latex condoms (just don’t use it with silicon sex toys, as they can easily damage surfaces).
-Silicon lube lasts a long time, so you can apply it and forget.
+2. Silicone-based lubricants.
+Similar to water based lube, silicone lubricants are safe with latex condoms (just don’t use it with silicon sex toys, as they can easily damage surfaces).
+Silicone lube lasts a long time, so you can apply it and forget.

 3. Oil-based lubricants.
 While oil based lubricants are thicker and creamier than the alternatives, they compromise latex condoms, increasing the risk of STIs and pregnancy.
 Good for foreplay and masturbation.

 4. Petroleum-based lube.
 Petroleum based products, while thick and long lasting, are hard to wash off and may irritate vaginas.
 They also destroy latex products.
 We recommend avoiding this option.